 - Repeat your concern about their health and well-being

-- Repeat your conviction that the circumstance at least be evaluated by a counselor or therapist
+- Repeat your conviction that the circumstance at least be evaluated by a counsellor or therapist

 - End the conversation if it is going nowhere or it either of your become too upset.

 - Leave the door open for further conversation